-The SJSU Library Liaison for the Urban and Regional Planning Department is Ms. Peggy Cabrera.
-If you have questions, you can contact her at peggy.cabrera@sjsu.edu or 408-808-2034.
+The SJSU Library Liaison for the Urban and Regional Planning Department is Ms. Lauren DeCelle.
+If you have questions, you can contact her at lauren.decelle@sjsu.edu.

 About the Instructor: Rick Kos, AICP

 I am very much looking forward to working with you this semester and expect that you will learn quite a bit in our few months together.
 We'll have some fun along the way, too.
 My goal is to teach you introductory GIS skills clearly, with minimal jargon and maximum time using the software to help you remain competitive in today's labor market.